 To achieve a home outdoors of the house towards the inside, this air frequently is required to follow circuitous pathways.
 For instance, the environment may go into the wall system high in the exterior where an outside fitting is mounted and exit the wall system have less the inside where a wall outlet is situated.
 If the house is air-conditioned, the gypsum wallboard is going to be relatively cold – frequently cooler compared to dewpoint temperature from the damp outside air that has to flow along that gypsum wallboard to that particular indoor electrical socket.

 In Florida, it’s not uncommon for summertime outside air dewpoint temperatures to become more than 80 F!
 When this happens, the cooler gypsum wallboard can act much like that ice tea glass that “sweats” constantly whenever you go outdoors – it may condense the moisture from the air that’s flowing along its back surface coming towards the electrical socket that’s becoming its path in to the air-conditioned home.
 As highlighted within the figure below, this can lead to moisture accumulation inside the wallboard, which, consequently, can lead to significant mold growth.

 Clearly, it’s the direction from the pressure gradient instead of its magnitude that’s crucial here.
-You greatly would like your home slightly overpressurized in hot, damp climates to ensure that dry, awesome indoor air is pressed from the home with the walls (you’ll need left) instead of have hot, damp outside air drawn in to the home with the walls (you’ll need right).
-Fortunately, it’s relatively simple to pressurize a house – everything is essential is the fact that a little more air be introduced in to the home than is exhausted.
+You greatly would like your home slightly overpressurized in hot, damp climates to ensure that dry, awesome indoor air is pressed from the home with the walls (you’ll need left) instead of having hot, damp outside air drawn into the home with the walls (you’ll need right).
+Fortunately, it’s relatively simple to pressurize a house – everything is essential is the fact that a little more air be introduced into the home than is exhausted.
 This takes an optimistic mechanical ventilation system.